EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 The build environment also defines many ease-of-use utilities.
-Please use the \subpage md_usrp3_vivado_env_utils "Vivado Utility Reference" page for a list and usage information
+Please use the \subpage md_usrp3_vivado_env_utils "Vivado Utility Reference" page for a list and usage information.

 ## Build Instructions (Xilinx ISE only)